 Parents often ask me for advice in managing their children’s use of technology, usually the amount of time the child uses it, or the kind of tech the child is using.

 I suggest they set limits and guidelines for incorporating those limits.
-The parent then says something like: “But if I do what you’re suggesting, I’m going to be yelled at or hated by my kid; it’s going to cause a huge problem.”
+The parent then says something like, “But if I do what you’re suggesting, I’m going to be yelled at or hated by my kid; it’s going to cause a huge problem.”

-I usually smile and say “yes.”
+I usually smile and say yes.

 This seems to confuse the parent, as if they want a solution that doesn’t create disagreement—a policy that’s easy to implement.
 I then deliver the following, sometimes surprising news alert: “As a parent, you’re not supposed to be your child’s friend.”

-We are living in a time when parents are supposed to be our children’s best friends—and parents.
+We’re living in a time when parents are supposed to be our children’s best friends—and parents.

 Moms and dads hang out with their kids as if they’re hanging out with peers.
 When there’s a disagreement, parents believe we’re supposed to negotiate with our kids as if we’re negotiating with equals.
-Parents of 7 year olds report to me (with a straight face) all the reasons their child doesn’t agree with their decisions regarding the child’s behavior.
+Parents of 7-year-olds report to me (with a straight face) all the reasons their child doesn’t agree with their decisions regarding the child’s behavior.

 As parents, we’re taking the easy path, the path of least resistance, telling ourselves that if our kids like us, then we must be doing this parenting thing right.
-In the process of trying to be friends with our kids, however, we are giving away our authority, depriving them of the experience of being taken care of, and denying them the serenity, trust, and confidence that arises from knowing that we can stand our ground and protect them even when it incites their anger.
+In the process of trying to be friends with our kids, however, we’re giving away our authority, depriving them of the experience of being taken care of, and denying them the serenity, trust, and confidence that arises from knowing we can stand our ground and protect them even when it incites their anger.
 It is precisely because we love our children that we need to be able to tolerate their not liking us all the time.

 When we’re driven by the desire or responsibility to be liked, we’re giving ourselves an impossible task.
-We simply cannot prioritize being liked and simultaneously raise healthy, sane, human beings who can tolerate frustration and disappointment.
+We simply cannot prioritize being liked and simultaneously raise healthy, sane human beings who can tolerate frustration and disappointment.
 We are setting ourselves up for suffering and failure.

-We are also, in this friending over parenting process, failing our kids.
+We are also, in this friending-over-parenting process, failing our kids.
 Our kids need boundaries and guidelines.
 A woman I work with—who was raised by a parent who, above all, wanted to be her friend—put it this way: “I never felt like there was someone to stop me if I got to the end of the earth and was going to dive off.”

 Our kids want us to demonstrate fierce grace.